mattpovey/TotalRec/README.md

 # TotalRec

-TotalRec is a macOS app for recording system audio + microphone, transcribing the result with Apple or OpenAI, and generating structured meeting insights.
+TotalRec is a macOS app for recording system audio + microphone, transcribing the result with Apple or OpenAI, and generating structured meeting notes or running an arbitrary LLM prompt against the transcript.
 It streamlines the workflow from capture → transcript → insights, with tools for speaker labeling and export.

-> Note: This repository contains SwiftUI code targeting macOS.
-Some features (file panels, window sizing) are macOS-only.

 ## Features
 - Record mixed audio (system + microphone) to a single M4A file